imarc/handbook/frontend.md

 **PNG format** is ideal for flat-color graphics and/or images that require transparency.

-**WebP** can replace jpg/png formats in modern browsers - currently supprted in latest releases of Chrome, Firefox and Edge.
+**WebP** can replace jpg/png formats in modern browsers - currently supported in latest releases of Chrome, Firefox and Edge (18+).

 ##### Exporting from design programs